-Few grumbles as Washington state businesses begin enforcing mask-wearing for customers
+Few grumbles as Washington state businesses begin requiring customers to wear masks

 In King County, where most customers already wear masks as a matter of course, the order’s enactment went virtually unnoticed.

-At the downtown Redmond Trader Joe’s, which has been limiting access to 40 shoppers at a time since the start of the pandemic, a greeter discouraged unmasked shoppers from entering the store — but not many people without face coverings typically try to shop there, an employee said.
+At the downtown Redmond Trader Joe’s, which has been limiting access to 40 shoppers at a time since the start of the pandemic, a greeter discouraged unmasked shoppers from entering the store — but not many people without facial coverings typically try to shop there, an employee said.

 Thielen, the Olympia liquorstore owner, said he’s concerned the order is coming at a time when business is just starting to trickle back

-“For the first few weeks of the pandemic, it was very slow since a large portion of our business is to bars and restaurants,” Thielen said.
+“For the first few weeks of the pandemic, it was very slow, since a large portion of our business is to bars and restaurants,” Thielen said.
 “Then with the protesters coming downtown, people stayed away … It’s been a rough three or four months.
 For the governor to put it on us now to police this or potentially receive fines or have our license taken away — I just don’t think that’s right to put this on business owners.”

 He continued, “I think there’s still the obvious difficulty of being behind a mask since people take cues from facial expressions … It’s been a little awkward at times, but it just is kind of something we’re all getting used to.”

-At McDaniel’s Do It Center, a hardware story in Snohomish, only a few customers pushed back when they were asked to wear masks Tuesday, said manager Kevin Vieth.
+At McDaniel’s Do It Center, a hardware store in Snohomish, only a few customers pushed back when they were asked to wear masks Tuesday, said manager Kevin Vieth.

-“It hasn’t been very difficult, but there is a lot of generalized grumbling,” Vieth said, adding that most comments he’s heard are coming from people who think it’s too late to make a difference.
+“It hasn’t been very difficult, but there is a lot of generalized grumbling,” Vieth said, adding that most comments he’s heard were from people who think it’s too late to make a difference.

 Other Washington employers said they feel Inslee’s order makes it easier to ask customers to mask up because businesses, too, now have a stake in avoiding sanctions for allowing customers to shop unmasked.